Cast Stone Precast Concrete columns

 bulletAlso referred to as Dry Cast or Dry Pack.

 bulletThe difference between high end cast stone and precast concrete is easily seen, and even the novice can appreciate the high quality limestone like finish on a cast stone product.
-Made with old time European techniques and reconstituting crushed limestone in our mix which gives our product a very special texture and quality, unseen in normal precast products made by other companies.
+Made with old time European techniques and reconstituting crushed limestone in our mix which gives our product a very special texture and quality, unseen in normal precast products offered by other companies.
 Usually used in formal high end European style or East coast style estate homes.

 bullet (click here to go to Cast Stone colors)